aMytho/PDF-Acc-Suite/README.md

 ## Feature Requests

 Let me know if you have any suggestions.
 This is just a side project to help myself at work, but anyone is welcome to suggest improvements or contribute directly!

+## License

+This software is under the AGLPLv3 license as it uses the community edition of the itext library.
+This project does not modify the iText software in any way.
+Their license can be seen on the [iText License](https://itextpdf.com/how-buy/legal/agpl-gnu-affero-general-public-license) page.